-To identify and oversee the development and implementation of Center evidence-based guidelines and consensus statements relevant to the practice of pathology to optimize effective patient care.
+To identify and oversee the development and implementation of Center evidence-based guidelines (EBG) and consensus statements (CS) relevant to the practice of pathology to optimize effective patient care.

-To oversee activities of the Pathology and Laboratory Quality Center (the Center.)
-The Center develops evidence-based guidelines and consensus statements related to the practice of pathology and laboratory medicine.
-Through them, the College of American Pathologists (CAP) continually improves the quality of diagnostic medicine and patient outcomes.
+To oversee activities of the Pathology and Laboratory Quality Center for Evidence-based Guidelines (the Center.)
+The Center develops EBGs and CSs related to the practice of pathology and laboratory medicine.
+Through them, the CAP continually improves the quality of diagnostic medicine and patient outcomes.

 |Time Commitment Requirements|